 - Backup your website.

-If you use a plugin to automatically create backups of your site, make sure your last backup covers your latest changes.
+If you use a plugin to automatically create your site's backups, make sure your last backup covers your latest changes.
 Jetpack, which comes with your Bluehost plan, creates automatic backups of your site.
-If you aren’t using Jetpack, there are other plugin options (UpdraftPlus is the most popular free WordPress backup plugin).
+There are other plugin options if you aren’t using Jetpack (UpdraftPlus is the most popular free WordPress backup plugin).
 Check out this article for more information on how to backup your site.

 - Copy unique code and tracking codes.

 If you manually added any code to your old theme, copy that code and save it to add it to your new theme.
 If you’re using Google analytics, it will automatically transfer.
 But if you’ve added tracking code to your theme files or in your settings panel, you’ll want to copy all the tracking codes so you can add them to your new theme.